 There are also a few stories and loose conversation transcripts, an equally important part of this piece.
 Once I returned to each store to pick up the storage media I was greeted by store personnel who looked at me a little differently.
 This led to some really interesting and sincere conversations about what noise is as opposed to music, what the purpose of a sound installation is, and how so much of sensory experience is just a question of perspective.
 I was moved by how honest and open the people of Calle Bustamante were, a very pleasant ending for this piece.

 At various moments maybe three or four sites were taken offline from reasons ranging to "We couldn't hear it / didn't get it" to "The guy next door complained saying we don't have a permit, but let's put it back on anyway now."
-And I imagine one, possibly two places (one of which was appropriately named "FUCKERS") where they just said fuck this shit and put on their own music despite their prior commitments.
+And I imagine one, possibly two places (one of which was appropriately named "FUCKERS") where they just said fuck this and put on their own music despite their prior promises.
 Oh well.
 But the overwhelming feeling after was quite gratifying and humanizing.

 Walking down Calle Bustamante with audio recorder in my shirt pocket while the piece was running